day8/re-frame/docs/FAQs/DoINeedReFrame.md

 ### Some Choices Made By re-frame

 1. Events as data  (which means they are loggable, and can be queued, etc)
-2. Events are handled async  (critical, requires carefully engineering, no core.async!)
+2. Events are handled async  (A critical decision.
+Engineered to avoid core.async problems!)
 3. For efficiency, subscriptions (reactions) should be layered and de-duplicated
 4. Views are never imperative or side effecting
 4. Unidirectional data flow only, ever
 5. Interceptors over middleware.
 Provide cross cutting concerns like logging and debugging.
 6. Event handlers capture control and contain key code.
 Ensure purity via coeffects and effects.
 7. State is stored in one place and is committed-to transactionally.

 Hmm.
-I feel like I'm missing a couple, but that's certainly indicative.
+I feel like I'm missing a couple, but that's certainly an indicative list.

+re-frame is only about 500 lines of code.
+So it's value is much more in the honed choices it embodies (and documents), than the code it provides.

 ### What Reagent Does Provide